 Just a short drive down to the shores of Bodensee (Lake Constance) and nearby city of historic Bregenz, sandwiched between Zurich in the west and Innsbruck to the east.

-Gasthof Hirschen is a famed foodie bolthole - raved about in fact, recently awarded 89 Falstaff points and 1 Gault Millau Toque.
-Dipping into the heritage of this Inn's 300 year history, head chef Mario Hermann has delved into the past to source old-table dishes served here centuries ago and given them a healthier, lighter touch served in truly beautiful creations - opt for the 5-course tasting menu.
+Gasthof Hirschen Schwarzenberg is a hotel famed as a foodie bolthole - raved about, in fact, and recently awarded 89 Falstaff points and 1 Gault Millau Toque.
+Dipping into the heritage of this inn's 300 year history, Head Chef Leonhard Salchegger has delved into the past to source old-table dishes served here centuries ago, giving them healthier, lighter touches and serving them as truly beautiful creations - opt for the 5-course tasting menu.

-Austrian wine headlines the wine list, with an impressive wine cellar and vinethèque.
-Dining options include old style cosy Stube decked in history, as well as a great outdoor garden terrace during the warmer months.
+Austrian grapes headline the wine list, with an impressive wine cellar and vinethèque.
+Dining options include an old style cosy Stube decked in history, as well as a great outdoor garden terrace, perfect for sunning yourself during the warmer months.

-Franz Fetz is a sort of legend - not only for owning one of the best hotels, nor for being part of the same owning family for the past 250 years, or for the foodie reputation that he has built up over the years.
+Franz Fetz is a sort of legend - not only for owning one of the best hotels in Austria, nor for being part of the same owning family for the past 250 years, or for the foodie reputation that he has built up over the years.

 No – Fetz is known also for his insatiable appetite for art – which adorns every wall of his hotel.